 For items that have seen better days, it's best to just get rid of them now.
 Do I want to pay to move this item to my new home?
 If the answer is no, you have a few options.

 - Throw them out: Throw items out with your regular garbage.

 - Rent a dumpster: If the items are large or you have quite a bit, consider renting a dumpster.
-Again, it's part of the cost of staging that you will get back.

 - Call your town or city: If the items are not suitable for disposal in your regular trash, or you don't want to rent a dumpster, check to see if your town has a garbage and recycling center.
 Some offer the service for free to town/city residents, while others may charge a small fee.

 - Find disposal locations online: For items you aren't sure about, visit Earth 911.
 You can enter what you need to dispose of (such as an old computer), along with your zip code, and you will get a list of options for your specific area.

 Consider Selling or Donating Belongings

 If you're going to get rid of items, why not try to make a few bucks in the process?
 Just make sure the items are in fairly good condition.
 Consider using online classifieds for selling or list items in your local newspaper, or hold a garage sale.
 Donating is a great way to get your home ready for staging and help others in the process.

 - Check with your local churches, shelters, fire departments, and the Salvation Army.
 Some might even have drop boxes located at various spots in your area.